-5.6 Internal calibration
+5.6.
+INTERNAL CALIBRATION

-The internal calibration of the NAC is achieved by illuminating the rear side of the lid of the front door which acts as a diffusing screen.
+The internal calibration of the NAC is achieved by illuminating the rear side of the lid of the front door, which acts as a diffusing screen.
 The illumination system is composed of two redundant sets of two small lamps placed inside the external baffle, between two vanes.
 The four lamps form a rectangle but only two lamps on one side are lit at a time.
-The tungsten lamps (colour temperature 2410 K) were manufactured by Welch Allyn (USA); they have a quartz envelope and are mechanically mounted with a glass diffuser.
+The colour temperature of the tungsten lamps is 2,410 K; they have a quartz envelope and are mechanically mounted with a glass diffuser.
 The in-flight calibration system provides a reference illumination to the camera in cruise for comparison to the ground calibration flat fields.
 Deviations allow the determination of long-term degradation in flight.

-6 The WAC telescope
+6. The WAC Telescope

-The prime objective of the WAC is the study of the weak gas and dust features near the bright nucleus of the comet.
+The prime objective of the Wide Angle Camera is the study of the weak gas and dust features near the bright nucleus of the comet.
 For this purpose, the WAC has to satisfy a number of scientific requirements.
-The WAC needs a rather large field of view, $12^{\circ} \times 12^{\circ}$ , to observe both the nucleus and the features of emitted gas and dust.
-It has to cover a relatively wide spectral range, from UV to visible, and it has to provide a high contrast ratio, of the order of $10^{-4}$ , to be able to observe the bright nucleus and the weak coma simultaneously.
+The WAC needs a rather large field of view, $12^{\circ} \times 12^{\circ}$, to observe both the nucleus and the features of emitted gas and dust.
+It has to cover a relatively wide spectral range, from UV to visible, and it has to provide a high contrast ratio, of the order of 10^{-4} , to be able to observe the bright nucleus and the weak coma simultaneously.